-There are three possible fixes for low profitability, according to “Financial Intelligence for Entrepreneurs,” by Karen Berman, Joe Knight, and John Case.
-One option—cutting operating expenses—can be more of a short-term fix.
+There are three possible fixes for low profitability.
+One option—cutting operating expenses—which can be more of a short-term fix.
 Two of the fixes—increasing profitable sales and lowering production costs—take time to identify and implement.

 Lowering production costs often involves finding ways to get raw materials or key services more cheaply or to use less of them.
 Or it can mean identifying new, more efficient methods of producing a good or providing a service.

-To increase profitable sales, according to Berman, Knight, and Case, “You have to find new markets or new prospects, work through the sales cycle, and so on.”
+To increase profitable sales, you have to find new markets or new prospects, work through the sales cycle, and so on.
 Lowering the cost of goods sold typically involves studying the production process, finding inefficiencies, and implementing changes.
 Converting browsers into buyers by scheduling operational duties (such as receiving) to take place at a time customers aren’t likely to need assistance is one way to optimize sales.

-- Focusing on reducing overhead expenses (but these may not be sustainable and may be one-time savings)
+- Focusing on reducing overhead expenses even if they’re one-time savings

-- Increasing sales volume so that fixed costs are spread further, improving profitability
+- Increase sales volume to spread fixed costs further, to improve profitability

 - Seeking advice from customers as to how the company can optimize their offering for the customer